ProgerXP/Notepad2e/README.md

 * current document is unsaved (*Untitled*) or not modified
 * window is not visible
-* a child window is opened (e.g. an Open dialog or Tab Settings)
+* a child window is opened (e.g. an Open File dialog or Tab Settings)

 Related settings:
 * `SaveOnLoseFocus`